-No Coursework
+No Coursework.

-If first attempt average mark over all class tests is less than 50 student will re-sit failed individual component
+If first attempt average mark over all class tests is less than 50 student will re-sit failed individual component exams at the next exam diet.

 Students need to gain a summative mark of 50% to pass the module.
 Students who fail the module at the first attempt will be re-examined during the August diet.
 This re-examination will consist entirely of exam.